-Sensor fusion using Embeddings
+Sensor fusion using embeddings

 Sensor fusion is about combining data from various sensors to gain a more comprehensive understanding of your environment.
 In this tutorial, we will demonstrate sensor fusion by bringing together high-dimensional audio or image data with time-series sensor data.
 This combination allows you to extract deeper insights from your sensor data.